The shift: from “Dr. Google” to “ask the AI”

 The bottom line: If you’re a hospital, health system, medical practice, telehealth platform, or healthtech company that depends on patient discovery — and in 2026, that’s everyone — you need to know what AI is saying about you.
 Not next quarter.
 Now.

 This article gives you the framework.
-A Metricus report gives you the specific errors, exact citation sources, and prioritized actions for your healthcare brand — across every major AI platform.
-One-time purchase from $99.
-No subscription required.
+A Metricus Snapshot gives you the specific errors, exact source map, and prioritized actions for your healthcare brand — across every major AI platform.
+15–25 page PDF plus drop-in files (llms.txt, JSON-LD schemas, FAQPage markup, slug/title/meta specs, page copy).
+Curated by AI experts.
+Delivered in 24 hours.
+One-time, $499.
+Useful report or refund.

 Sources: Pew Research Center (2023); Rock Health Digital Health Consumer Survey (2024); Accenture Digital Health Survey (2024); Deloitte Health Care Consumer Survey (2024); Gartner search prediction (Feb 2024); BrightEdge AI Overviews research (2024); JAMA Internal Medicine ChatGPT triage study (2023); Ben-Gurion University AI medical advice study (2024); JAMA Ophthalmology ChatGPT accuracy study (2023); Stanford HAI hallucination report (2024); WHO advisory on AI health information (Jan 2024); OpenAI usage data via The Information (2024); Similarweb traffic estimates (2024); eMarketer US healthcare digital ad spend (2024); WordStream CPC benchmarks (2024); Grand View Research telehealth market report (2024); MarketsandMarkets healthcare AI report (2024); McKinsey healthcare GenAI value estimate (2024); Definitive Healthcare hospital web traffic data (2024); SHSMD/AHA hospital marketing benchmarking (2024); Teladoc Health public filings (2023); IBISWorld physician directory market data (2024); Princeton/Georgia Tech GEO study (2023).
-AI mention rates based on Metricus internal testing across ChatGPT, Perplexity, Gemini, Claude, and Grok (2026).
+AI mention rates based on Metricus internal testing across the major AI platforms (2026).
 Learn more about how we measure AI visibility.